-The majority of the aid sent from United States to Western Africa is not the type of aid that Western Africa is looking for.
+The majority of the aid sent from the United States to Western Africa is not the type of aid that Western Africa is looking for.
 Although according to the U.S. Chamber of Commerce Foundation, some groups have been sending aid in which can be used right from the start.
-Some companies such as 3M, and ACME United Corporation have sent millions of Respirators used to help prevent spreading of infection, and companies like Airtel donating Headsets or Cell Phones to help with response groups.
-Groups also like the Red Cross, raise money to send suits needed to the relief zones.
-Other than these select groups, most corporations have been just donating aid in the form of financial aid.
-With corporations such as Google, promising to pledge up to $17.5 million and UPS raising $500,000 and General Electric donating “$2 million to strengthen the fight against the Ebola disease.”
-After a certain point, the relief organizations have enough money, but not enough actual supplies to fight the Ebola disease.
+Some companies such as 3M, and ACME United Corporation have sent millions of respirators used to help prevent the spread of infection, and companies like Airtel have donated headsets and cell phones to help with response groups.
+Groups like the Red Cross has also raised money to send biohazard suits needed in the relief zones.
+But other than these select groups, most corporations have been sending relief in the form of financial aid.
+Corporations such as Google have pledge up to $17.5 million, while UPS raised $500,000, and General Electric donated “$2 million to strengthen the fight against the Ebola disease.”
+After a certain point, however, relief organizations have enough money, but still lack actual supplies to fight Ebola.
 With this said, how would financial aid over supplies “strengthen the fight” when workers and supplies like isolation beds and biohazard suits are what’s really needed?
 Some predictions of the amount of infected with Ebola in the future show triple the number that are currently infected, and with the Western African countries only having a quarter of the isolation beds predicted to fight the Ebola outbreak, matters can spiral out of control very fast.

-The largest issue facing the crisis is easily the lack of personnel.
-With the fear and large possibility of the virus spreading and contaminating more and more people, the need for more nurses and doctors is growing by the day.
-Smaller countries have taken the main stage sending doctors and nurses to Western Africa while most large nations haven't stepped in.
-According to the Guardian, a large benefactor has been Cuba, with a population of 11 million people, has sent well over 500 medical workers to the front lines of the Ebola outbreak.
-Even more amazing yet is that according to the UN, many countries in Africa have rallied together and have sent a combined total of over 850 doctors to the countries of Western Africa.
+The largest issue facing the Ebola crisis is the lack of medical personnel on the ground in West Africa.
+With fear of the virus spreading and contaminating more and more people, the need for more nurses and doctors is growing by the day.
+Smaller countries have taken the main stage by sending doctors and nurses to Western Africa, while most large nations haven't stepped up.
+According to The Guardian, Cuba, with a population of 11 million people, has sent well over 500 medical workers to the front lines of the Ebola outbreak, making it the largest benefactor of medical aid thus far.
+Even more amazing yet is that, according to the UN, many countries in Africa have rallied together and have sent a combined total of over 850 doctors to the countries of Western Africa.
 Although the U.S. has sent doctors and nurses over as well, only small groups of American health care workers have been travelling over, eclipsed by the sheer number that Cuba has sent over alone.
-According to the Huffington Post, the U.S. has sent a few thousand troops to Africa to train local citizens to man Ebola camps, but do not help partake in the actual treatment of the patients.
-Great Britain is doing the exact same, following in our footsteps.
-They plan to set up 50 camps in which they treat the Ebola Virus, Western Africa only has the medical personnel to run 30 of these camps.
-The shortage in personnel is not Western Africa’s fault for failing to provide the right amount, but larger nations like the U.S. for failing to send the nurses and doctors when we have the man power to do so.
+According to The Huffington Post, the U.S. has sent a few thousand troops to Africa to train local citizens to man Ebola camps, but these troops do not partake in the actual treatment of the patients.
+Great Britain is doing the same.
+While they plan to set up 50 treatment camps, Western Africa only has the medical personnel to run 30 of them.
+The shortage in personnel is, without a doubt, the greatest obstacle facing West Africa in its fight against Ebola.